rightoneducation/righton-app/README.md

 # RightOn Education

 ### Our Mission & Vision
-<strong>Mission:</strong> Maybe you too know kids (or even adults) who'll say things like, "I'm not a math person."
-Our mission is to unlock every student’s potential in math, and we're doing so  by creating apps that make it more engaging, foster a positive culture of error, and focus not only on proficiency, but also self-confidence.<br>
+<strong>Mission:</strong> Maybe you too know kids (or even adults) who'll say things like, "I'm not a math person." or "I just can't do math."
+Our mission is to unlock every student’s potential in math: building self-confidence, developing logic & conceptual understanding, and helping them overcome challenges in both school & life.

-While many apps focus on showing students the correct answers, we're turning things around: our app not only makes it OK to make mistakes: players get rewarded for the most popular wrong answers and, through learning from mistakes and misconceptions, everyone takes their learning to the next level.
+While many apps focus on speed and accuracy, we're turning things around: our app not only makes it OK to make mistakes: players get rewarded for the most popular wrong answers.
+Through learning from mistakes and misconceptions, everyone takes their learning to the next level.

-<strong>Vision:</strong> In the future, we envision <a href="https://www.rightoneducation.com"><strong><i>RightOn!</i></strong></a> to become a multi-channel learning platform and game show (spanning mobile apps and livestream video), one that eventually helps connect students of all ages and backgrounds to learn new subjects -- from math today to others in the future.
+<strong>Vision:</strong> In the future, we envision <a href="https://www.rightoneducation.com"><strong><i>RightOn!</i></strong></a> to become a multimedia learning platform and game show (spanning mobile apps and livestream video), one that eventually helps connect students of all ages and backgrounds to learn new subjects -- from math today to others in the future.

 ### Our Values
 We’re a team that sometimes falls down, always gets back up, and never stops having fun.<br>
-<strong>Trust and open communication:</strong> seeking to understand, then to be understood<br>
+<strong>Trust and open communication:</strong> first seeking to understand, then to be understood<br>
 <strong>Integrity:</strong> doing the right thing<br>
 <strong>Compassion:</strong> lending a hand to others, giving back, expressing gratitude<br>
 <strong>Humility:</strong> working together on something bigger than ourselves<br>